TelemetryHarbor/harbor-docs/docs/integrations/airport-weather.md

 -   A **Linux** system with **root/sudo** access.
 -   **curl** installed for API communication.
--   A working internet connection to fetch weather data and send to Telemetry Harbor.
+-   A working internet connection to fetch weather data and send to Harbor Scale.
 -   **OpenWeatherMap API key** (free tier available at [https://openweathermap.org/api](https://openweathermap.org/api)).
--   A **Telemetry Harbor account** (free tier available).
+-   A **Harbor Scale account** (free tier available).
 -   Basic knowledge of Linux terminal commands.

 ## How it Works

 The airport weather agent is a bash script that fetches current weather data and air pollution data from the OpenWeatherMap API for a list of configured airports.
-It then formats this data into the Telemetry Harbor [General Harbor Data Type Model](../introduction/concepts.md#general-harbor-data-type-model) and sends it in batches to your Telemetry Harbor ingestion endpoint at a configurable interval.
+It then formats this data into the Harbor Scale [General Harbor Data Type Model](../introduction/concepts.md#general-harbor-data-type-model) and sends it in batches to your Harbor Scale ingestion endpoint at a configurable interval.
 The agent runs as a `systemd` service for continuous operation.

 ## Available Metrics